smaht-dac/submitr/docs/source/schemas/CellCulture.rst

 .. raw:: html

-    Description of properties for the SMaHT Portal object type <a target="_blank" href="https://data.smaht.org/profiles/CellCulture.json?format=json" style="color:black"><b>CellCulture</b> 🔗</a>.
+    Summary of properties for the SMaHT Portal object type <a target="_blank" href="https://data.smaht.org/profiles/CellCulture.json?format=json" style="color:black"><b>CellCulture</b> 🔗</a>.
     Its <b>parent</b> type is <b><a href=SampleSource.html style='color:green'>SampleSource</a></b>.
     Its <b>derived</b> types are: <a href='CellCultureMixture.html'>CellCultureMixture</a>.